-Most Abused Substances
+Most Heavily Abused Substances in Florida

-Florida sees increased addiction rates due to all the trafficking in the state.
+Florida sees increased addiction rates due to all the drug trafficking in the state.
 Some of the most abused drugs here include alcohol and marijuana, followed closely by opioids and cocaine.
 Because these drugs are so readily available, users in Florida are highly addicted.
 The rate of drug-induced death is higher than the national average.
 Specifically, cocaine-related fatalities rose for four years in a row by 2016.

 Florida has also been hit hard by the opioid addiction crisis much like the rest of the country, and the state has seen a resurgence of methamphetamine use.

-3. Crime: Florida suffers from a high crime rate because of the drug trade.
+Florida suffers from a high crime rate because of the drug trade.
 Street gangs handle the retail operations of the trade and then find themselves in violent turf wars as each tries to expands its operations.

 Meth is seeing a resurgence in Florida over recent years.
 It is no longer made in kitchens, but in major labs in Mexico and then smuggled in to the state where it is readily available.
 After the government restricted the sale of over-the-counter medications used in the production of meth, it’s popularity waned until recently with the emergence of giant labs run by the cartels.